 This allows the researcher to modify and extend the tool for his/her individual needs.
-Current state-of-the-art WCET analyzers, such as aiT [1], are commercial tools that do not provide the source code.
+Current state-of-the-art WCET analyzers, such as aiT [5], are commercial tools that do not provide the source code.
 Even most of the research prototypes, such as Cinderella [13], do not make the source code available.
 The only notable exception in this aspect is HEPTANE [19], which is open source.
 However, HEPTANE does not support complex architectural features such as out-of-order pipeline and global branch prediction.

 Secondly and more importantly, unlike other WCET analyzers, Chronos is not targeted towards one or more commercial embedded processors.
 Instead, it is built on top of the freely available SimpleScalar simulator infrastructure.
-SimpleScalar is a widely popular cycle-accurate architectural simulator that allows the user to model a variety of processor platforms in software [3].
+SimpleScalar is a widely popular cycle-accurate architectural simulator that allows the user to model a variety of processor platforms in software [2].
 We target our analyzer to processor models supported by SimpleScalar.
 This choice of platform ensures that the user does not need to purchase a particular embedded platform and its associated compiler, debugger and other tools (which are often fairly expensive) in order to conduct research in WCET analysis using Chronos.
 Also, the flexibility of SimpleScalar enables development and verification of modeling a variety of micro-architectural features for WCET analysis.
+Thus, Chronos provide a very low-overhead, zero-cost and completely flexible infrastructure for WCET research.

-$^{^2~}$ For example, instruction cache and branch prediction analysis require exact memory addresses of the instructions.
+$^{^{2}}$ For example, instruction cache and branch prediction analysis require exact memory addresses of the instructions.